Share this page

 Yurts and Nomads

-The yurt has been the main habitation of Central Asian nomads for thousands of years and continues to be the main form of dwelling in Mongolian steppe.
-These structures are known in many parts of the world by their Russian name, yurt, while in Mongolia these sturdy, attractive homes are called Ger.
+Yurts have been the main dwelling of Central Asian nomads for thousands of years, and it continues to be the main accommodation for Mongolian nomadic people.
+These structures are known in many parts of the world by their Russian name, yurt, while in Mongolia these sturdy, attractive homes are called Ger (pronounced “Gher”).

 The yurt has many unique features that make it ideally suited to serve as a dwelling for nomads in Central Asia, who must move regularly and face severe climatic conditions for much of the year (see “Yurts and Nomads” photo album).